 Industries & Professions /

 A futures contract is an agreement to deliver a particular commodity, such as wheat, pork bellies, or coffee, at a specific date, time, and place.
-For example, a farmer might sell his oats before they are sowed (known as hedging) because he cannot predict what kind of price he will be able to demand later on.
-If the weather is favorable and crops are good, he will have competition, which will drive prices down.
+For example, a farmer might sell his oats before they are sowed (known as hedging) because he or she cannot predict what kind of price he will be able to demand later on.
+If the weather is favorable and crops are good, the farmer will have competition, which will drive prices down.
 If there is a flood or drought, oats will be scarce, driving the price up.
-He wants to ensure a fair price for his product to protect his business and limit his risk, since he cannot predict what will happen.
+The farmer wants to ensure a fair price to protect the business and limit risk, because the future is uncertain.